SynDRep/SynDRep/README.md

 ## Issues

-If you have difficulties using SynDErp, please open an issue at our [GitHub](https://github.com/syndrep) repository.
+If you have difficulties using SynDRep, please open an issue at our [GitHub](https://github.com/syndrep) repository.

 ## Acknowledgements